tomka700/Minimal-path/README.md

 ---

 ### Todo
+- force paths in `dfs` defined in `force_obvious_moves` to stay at least as long as they originally were
 - prune starting dirs by symmetry
 - constexpr calculate all forced starting path sections and start threads from there
 - explain obvious moves in `force_obvious_moves`